lara-martin/NLP-class/homeworks/grad.md

 “recent” papers; try to find papers from the past 25 years.

 ### Milestones
-**Milestone 1: Selection of Option, Topic, and Initial list of papers.** Decide on a topic and compile a list of at least five relevant papers.
-You do not need to have read the papers but you should have read the abstracts.
-Your topic choice and list of papers (in a PDF) should be submitted to the submission site.
+**Milestone 1: Selection of Option, Topic, and Initial list of papers.** Decide on a topic and fill out the short form online.
+ It would also be beneficial if you find at least 5 papers related to your topic.
+If you list them in the form, I can give you feedback regarding their relevance to your topic and their quality.
 This list should not be your complete or final list of papers you’ll read or consult: it is meant as a starting point.
 You may also remove papers from this list when you actually write your paper.